aws/aws-advanced-jdbc-wrapper/README.md

 #### Enhanced Failure Monitoring
 Enhanced Failure Monitoring (EFM) is a feature available from the [Host Monitoring Connection Plugin](./docs/using-the-jdbc-driver/using-plugins/UsingTheHostMonitoringPlugin.md#enhanced-failure-monitoring) that periodically checks the connected database node's health and availability.
 If a database node is determined to be unhealthy, the connection is aborted.

+#### Using the AWS JDBC Driver with plain RDS databases
+Please visit [this page](./docs/using-the-jdbc-driver/UsingTheJdbcDriver.md#using-the-aws-jdbc-driver-with-plain-rds-databases) for more information.

 ## Getting Started
 For more information on how to obtain the AWS JDBC Driver, minimum requirements to use it, and how to integrate the AWS JDBC Driver into your project, please visit the [Getting Started page](./docs/GettingStarted.md).